kidonng/scoop-docs/packages/docs/docs/misc/Example-Setup-Scripts.md

 Here are some example "get-all-my-stuff" scripts.

-It's assumed that you have Powershell 5 and you've already installed Scoop, e.g.
+It's assumed that you have PowerShell 5 and you've already installed Scoop, e.g.

 ```powershell
 iex (new-object net.webclient).downloadstring('https://get.scoop.sh')